8Stringking/MemoryGame3/README.md

 3. - When I input a sequence of panel clicks, I see this repeated with 1 more addition to the sequence.

-4. - That I hear a sound for each panel and hear the correct sound when a button is clicked.
+4. - That I hear a sound for each panel and hear the correct sound when a panel is clicked.
 And this sound is related to star wars.

 5. - If I input the incorrect panel in the sequence, the game tells me so and repeats the pattern so I can try again